tomthetank46/Fly-by-Wire/index.md

 - [Contact](https://tomthetank46.github.io/Fly-by-Wire/contact)
 - [Legal](https://tomthetank46.github.io/Fly-by-Wire/legal)

-## Mobile Yoke and Joystick
+## Mobile Yoke and Joystick for iPhone

 Mobile flight simulation is a revolution - the world in the palm of your hand.
-Fly-by-Wire is a mobile yoke and joystick to add that extra bit of realism and grease that next landing.
+Fly-by-Wire is a mobile yoke and joystick to add that extra bit of realism and help you grease that next landing.

 Fly-by-Wire is a third-party add-on for the popular mobile flight simulator Infinite Flight.
 Fly-by-Wire allows your phone to function as a yoke or joystick, along with a full set of flight controls.
 Simply turn it on, connect it, and off you go.